The Four Color Theorem with Linearly Many Reducible Configurations and Near-Linear Time Coloring: Our results (high level description)

 In order to make use of multiple reducible configurations in a triangulation, we want them to be \emph{non-touching} in the sense that they are disjoint and the graph has no edge joining them.\footnote{The definition of two subgraphs of $G$ to \emph{touch}, meaning that they either have a vertex in common or $G$ contains an edge joining them, is frequently used in graph minors theory, see \cite{Diestel_book,DvorakBook} or \cite{reed1997tree}.} This implies that their rings cannot cross.

 Our main theorem is the following.

-\begin{thm} \showlabel{thm:main-linear} There is a linear-time algorithm that, given any triangulation, finds one of the following: \begin{itemize} \item A linear number of induced non-touching reducible configurations from $\cD$.

-\item A linear number of non-crossing obstructing cycles.
+\begin{thm} \showlabel{thm:main-linear} There is a linear-time algorithm that, given any triangulation, finds one of the following: \begin{itemize} \item A linear number of non-touching induced reducible configurations from $\cD$. \item A linear number of non-crossing obstructing cycles.
 The obstructing cycles are chordless, and every obstructing cycle has a \emph{public} and a \emph{private part}.
 The public part consists of at most two vertices, which must be consecutive.
 The rest is private.
 Different obstructing cycles may intersect in their public parts, but their private parts are non-touching (recall that vertices in private parts have degree at most 8). \end{itemize} \end{thm}

 The condition that the private parts of different obstructing cycles are non-touching may seem a bit cumbersome, but the point will be that if we identify two vertices at distance 2 in some obstructing cycle, then one of them is private, and then this cannot create a chord for any other obstructing cycle.